DanielFortuyn/leiden/index.md

 Nice Jazzy cafe with live music from time to time.
 It has quite the international crowd and is recommended by us.

 #### De Uyl
-Nice café with a twenty five plus public, great place to experience some typical night out for dutch people.
+Nice bar with a twenty five plus public, great place to experience some typical night out for dutch people.

 ### Restaurants
 If you do not want to use our *old* kitchen we can recommend some restaurants.
+---
 #### Bhudda's
 As the name suggests it is a thai food place, which we really like.
 If you want thai takeaway we can recommend tappa thai in the Steenstraat.